 - Crohn’s disease.

 Smoking has severe repercussions for one’s health.
-Efforts are on to make smokers quit the habit.
-Passive smoking is also hazardous, and to protect these passive smokers’ rights, smoking has been banned in public places in some countries.
+Efforts are on to help smokers quit the habit.
+Passive smoking is also hazardous, and to protect non-smokers, smoking has been banned in public places in many countries.

 Conclusion

 Smoking significantly harms nearly every organ in the body, leading to a wide range of diseases.
-It is a leading cause of cancer, heart disease, stroke, lung diseases, and diabetes.
-Additionally, smoking contributes to over 7 million deaths globally each year, highlighting the urgency for smoking cessation initiatives and public health strategies to combat this issue.
-The vast health implications underscore the need for increased awareness and actions to reduce smoking rates and prevent the associated health risks.
+It is a leading cause of cancer, heart disease, stroke, lung diseases, and type 2 diabetes.
+Globally, tobacco use is responsible for over 8 million deaths each year, according to the WHO, including around 1.3 million non-smokers who die from secondhand smoke exposure.
+This makes the case for smoking cessation initiatives, accessible quit support, and public health policies as critical as ever.
+The vast health implications underscore the need for continued awareness and action to reduce smoking rates and prevent the associated health risks.
+The encouraging news is that quitting works at any age, and the body begins repairing itself within hours of the last cigarette.

 References